With Polly Cannie

-Instead, venture into the heart of the village to the medieval centre, the Abbey, the Moulin and maybe on to Els Simiots for a tasty lunch.
+Instead, venture into the heart of the village to the medieval centre, the Abbey, the Moulin and maybe on for lunch at one of the pleasant restaurants in the village.

 So, at the first roundabout as you approach the village from Amelie, take the 2nd exit and park at the Salle des Fêtes about 200 metres along on the left.